nubot-nudt/ResLPR/README.md

 Our datasets are hosted by Baidu Netdisk.
 Download the dataset via this [ResLPR datasets](https://pan.baidu.com/s/1EN9v7zhDOU2mxKGqlhQvzQ?pwd=9d3f).
 The dataset is of an excessive size, and it is currently undergoing continuous updates.
 Kindly refer to [DATA_PREPARE.md](docs/DATA_PREPARE.md) for the details to prepare the <sup>1</sup>`WeatherKITTI`, <sup>2</sup>`WeatherNCLT`.

 ### Getting Started
-The code is currently being organized and will be open-sourced within 48 hours.
+The code has been released.
+The relevant usage instructions will be published simultaneously after the dataset has been uploaded.